jeffjl74/Eq2MapTools/README.md

 The original tools are described here: https://maps.eq2interface.com/index.php?action=maptutorial&page=2

+## Installation
+To use the program, download the zip file from the [releases](https://github.com/jeffjl74/Eq2MapTools/releases) page and unzip it in your desired folder.

+The program is one executable but it does depend upon Microsoft's .NET 8 framework library.
+If this is not already installed on your computer, the first execution of the program will prompt you to download it.
+The download is automatic but you must run the downloaded file to do the actual installation.
+After that one time installation, the program should run.
 ## Overview
 Starting a new map generally consists of at least the following steps:
 1. On the [Mapper2 Tab](#mapper2-tab), browse to the appropriate *Input Log File* containing the [Mapper Commands](#mapper-commands).